mjtamlyn/django-adapters/docs/source/components.rst

 But also, ``adapters.django.FormAdapter`` will map to ``django.Form``.
 This means that when it will output itself, it will be able to add its own adapter tree dump in a script tag inside the form, and JS can pick it up.

-This means you can reconstruct your Python adapter in JavaScript.
-Of course, python's string adapter's validate method will be the same in javascript's string adapter validate method.
-However, it can also export python code as bytecode, and Batavia could execute that bytecode on the client too.

-Also, you can register your own adapters, both in JS and Python and whatever language you need.
-Obviously, this is going to solve a fair amount of common problems with deal with, but of course create new problems too !
-But problems about code reuse, cross language mappings, are the kind of problems I want to deal with, otherwise perhaps I should probably consider more seriously about moving to isomorphic Go or Node next year.
-Friends, let's take all the rabbit holes until we end up like Bobby Fischer, for the sport.

 Existing Data
 =============